KnowOneActual/backup-vscodium/README.md

 ---

-🚨 Heads Up: Please be aware that there still might be unexpected issues, and I recommend you use it at your own risk.
-Backup your backups :) If you find any issues, please let me know.
+🚨 Heads Up: I still have limited testing on different platforms.
+Please remember that there could still be issues, so I suggest you use it at your own risk.
+Don't forget to back up your backup! :)

 ---